PROPGSP/Github-RDP/README.md

-# Github-RDP
+# Github-VM
-Free VPS for testing your development skills and your program
+Free VM for testing your development skills and your program

 #Steps To Create Windows Server
 Sign Up a GitHub Account : https://github.com/ with your primary mail and temporary mails are strictly restricted.